ipfs/js-ipfs/SPEC/BLOCK.md

 - force (boolean): Ignores nonexistent blocks.
 - quiet (boolean): write minimal output

-`callback` must follow `function (err, result) {}` signature, where `err` is an error if the operation was not successful and `result` is an object, containing hash and error strings.
+`callback` must follow `function (err, result) {}` signature, where `err` is an error if the operation was not successful and `result` is a list of objects, containing hash and (potentially) error strings.

+If an error string is present for a given object in `result`, the block with that hash was not removed and the string will contain the reason why, for example if the block was pinned.

 If no `callback` is passed, a promise is returned.

-NOTE: If the specified block is pinned it won't be removed and no error will be returned

 **Example:**